Bill Belichick sets tone as Patriots look to avoid first 0-2 start since 2001

 “We learned a lot against Kansas City, certainty in the fourth quarter,” Belichick said of being outscored 21-0 in the final 15 minutes.
 “Hopefully we can improve on it and do a better job here the next time around.”

-If they don’t Sunday in New Orleans, one of the more impressive early-season marks in the NFL will be in jeopardy of ending.
+If they don’t improve Sunday in New Orleans, one of the more impressive early-season marks in the NFL will be in jeopardy of ending.

 The Patriots haven’t started a season 0-2 since 2001, which was when Drew Bledsoe was still the team’s starting quarterback.
 Only the Denver Broncos have a longer active streak of seasons without an 0-2 start (since 1999).